The #1 Complication of Childbirth May Surprise You

 What does proactive mental health even look like?

 There are plenty of resources to help you figure out the baby gear you actually need.
-My friend Patricia has a great Newborn Cheat Sheet for that.
-Simple and doable.

 But what I do is help you prepare to cope with the challenges no one tells you about, such as . . .